AGKhalil/RoboND-Perception-Project/README.md

 cloud_filtered = passthrough_y.filter()
 ```
 #### RANSAC Filter
 A Random Sample Consensus, or RANSAC, filter is great at identifying the points in a set of data that belong to a certain geometric shape.
 It identifies the inliers and outliers of the shape in question.
-The robot does not need to look at the table to recognize the objects, in fact, it may make it harder for the clustring process.
+The robot does not need to look at the table to recognize the objects, in fact, it may make it harder for the clustering process.
 Therefore, the table is removed using a RANSAC filter.
 We know that the table must fit in a plane shape, so the RANSAC filter is applied to the pcl with that in mind.
 All the points comprising the table plane are inliers and any other point is an outlier; thus, effectively separating both entities from one another.
 Now that we know what points make up the table, we can just remove them.

 The code block below shows the RANSAC filter applied to the project.
-It is clear that the maximum distance between each point in the plane cirteria was set to 0.04m.
+It is clear that the maximum distance between each point in the plane criteria was set to 0.04m.
 This value was effective in identifying the table points.
 Then the table points are extracted from the pcl.

 ```py
 seg = cloud_filtered.make_segmenter()